 Changi Airport Singapore

-Like what I described in my first visit in Singapore, Changi Airport is by itself a wonderful universe to explore.
+Like what I described in my first visit to Singapore, Changi Airport is by itself a wonderful universe to explore.
 I suggest this should be included in the itinerary to have a better view of the exciting attractions inside the airport.
 But since I was running out of time, I decided to explore the airport on my last day.
 For now, I will savor its beauty and elegance beginning from walking at the impressive carpet down to the walkway at Terminal 1.

 Changi Airport has breathtaking interiors.
-And despite the state of the art architecture, the airport has a surreal tropical setting that will bring you closer to nature.
+And despite the state-of-the-art architecture, the airport has a surreal tropical setting that will bring you closer to nature.

-What I enjoyed much this time is watching the moving sculpture, the Kinetic Rain which I did not pay much attention before.
+What I enjoyed much this time is watching the moving sculpture, the Kinetic Rain which I did not pay much attention to before.
 The copper-plated aluminum raindrops weighing 180 grams are suspended by a thin wire where computer-controlled motors are attached.

-I was mesmerized watching the glossy raindrops as it floated and moved slowly up and down.
+I was mesmerized watching the glossy raindrops as they floated and moved slowly up and down.
 I felt the world had stopped from moving.
 It took me several minutes standing there amazed by this beautiful sight.

 Another attraction I passed by at Terminal 1 was the Social Tree towering at almost nine meters tall.
 One can share and save their photos and videos to any of the eight touchscreen photo booths.
 If you want to be part of Changi Airport history, go share your photos there.
 You may retrieve it in your future visits.

 Free WiFi service is available both in public and transit areas in the airport.
 For a hassle and fast service in getting the password of free WiFi service, I headed to the information counter and presented my passport.
 In an instant, I was given a print-out password.
 I now had an internet connection which is consumable for three hours.
-I immediately informed my brother upon my arrival because he will fetch me as what he had promised.
+I immediately informed my brother upon my arrival because he will fetch me as he had promised.

 Aside from the counters, some chose to obtain the password from the WiFi kiosks located across the terminals and gate-hold rooms with three-hour access to the internet.
 In Changi Airport it is so easy to stay connected as there are more than 400 internet stations available to enjoy the free WiFi service.
-This is another thing I like in here.
+This is another thing I like here.

 On my way to immigration, I passed by several stores and boutiques offering luxury goods and necessities.
 But I was not into shopping, I just let enjoyed my eyes feasting on beautiful bags and shoes.